rabbivole/tour-guide-v3/APIDOC.md

 ***

 The remaining endpoints are administrative and require a valid authentication cookie.
-Requests missing a valid cookie will get the response `401 [text] You are not authenticated to perform this action.`
+Requests missing a valid cookie will get the response `401 [text] This request requires a valid authentication cookie.`

 ## <span style="color:blue">**POST**</span> Set the posting time